 Roy Gori is the President and Chief Executive Officer of Manulife, Canada's largest insurance company, and one of the largest insurance and asset management companies in the world.
-Appointed in 2017, Roy's early tenure as CEO has been marked by the introduction of a clear strategy and values that build on Manulife's strong foundations to include sharper focus on the customer and a shift to digital innovation, in line with the company's mission to make customers' decisions easier, and lives better.
+Appointed in 2017, Roy's tenure as CEO has been marked by the introduction of a clear strategy and values that build on Manulife's strong foundations to include sharper focus on the customer and a shift to digital innovation, in line with the company's mission to make customers' decisions easier, and lives better.

-As a champion for diversity and inclusion, Roy is the Chair of Manulife's Diversity, Equity and Inclusion Council.
+As a champion of diversity, equity and inclusion, Roy is the Chair of Manulife's DEI Council.
 He is also a passionate advocate for health and wellness, promoting the benefits of behavioural insurance through award-winning products like Manulife Vitality and Manulife MOVE.